St. Joseph of the Holy Family Church (New York City)

-The Church of St. Joseph of the Holy Family is a Black Catholic parish church of the Roman Catholic Archdiocese of New York, located at 401 West 125th Street at Morningside Avenue in the Harlem neighborhood of Manhattan, New York City.
+The Church of St. Joseph of the Holy Family is a Black Catholic parish in the Archdiocese of New York, located at 401 West 125th Street at Morningside Avenue in the Harlem neighborhood of Manhattan, New York City.
 It is the oldest existing church in Harlem and above 44th Street in Manhattan.
 On June 28, 2016, it was designated a New York City Landmark.

 Parish

 The parish was established in 1859 or 1860 for German Catholics.
-The first priest to minister to the German-speaking Roman Catholic residents of Manhattanville, was the Rev. D. F. Hartmann, assigned by the archdiocese in 1859.
+The first priest to minister to the German-speaking Catholic residents of Manhattanville, was Fr D. F. Hartmann, assigned by the archdiocese in 1859.
 Services were initially held in the chapel on the grounds of the Academy of the Sacred Heart.

 Although the building has remained in one location, street name changes in Harlem have affected the address.
 The address listed in 1892 was at 125th Street and the corner of 9th Avenue.

-The parish sponsors a weekly food pantry and clothing bank for the community.
+The parish, which has since become associated with the African-American community sponsors a weekly food pantry and clothing bank for the community.